<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Interesting and Unique Things to Do in Arlington, Virginia

-So, to help you narrow down the choices, we’ve picked a few traditional and not quite as traditional things to do in Arlington.
-Start at the top of the list and work your way down, checklist-style, or bounce around and see what outing fits your weekend plans; there’s no right way to get to know Arlington.
+To help you narrow down the choices, we’ve picked a few traditional and not-quite-as-traditional things to do in Arlington.
+Start at the top of the list and work your way down, checklist-style, or bounce around and see what outing fits your weekend plans.
+There’s no right way to get to know Arlington!

 Arlington National Cemetery

-While there, most visitors make a point to visit the Tomb of the Unknown Soldier, a memorial that commemorates unknown servicemembers who lost their lives serving their country but are not recognized by name.
-Soldiers from the 3d U.S. Infantry Regiment (The Old Guard) keep diligent watch over the tomb 24 hours a day, 365 days a year, and perform a changing of the guard ceremony every hour (or half-hour from April 1 through September 30).
+Most visitors make a point to view the Tomb of the Unknown Soldier, a memorial that commemorates unknown service members who lost their lives serving their country but who are not recognized by name.
+Soldiers from the 3rd U.S. Infantry Regiment (The Old Guard) keep diligent watch over the tomb 24 hours a day, 365 days a year, and perform a changing of the guard ceremony every hour (or half-hour from April 1 through September 30).

 Netherlands Carillon

-Adjacent to Arlington National Cemetery (easily walkable between both sites), the Netherlands Carillon stands as a thank you from the people of the Netherlands, thanking the United States for their World War II efforts.
+Adjacent to Arlington National Cemetery (easily walkable between both sites), the Netherlands Carillon stands as a thank you from the people of the Netherlands, in gratitude to the United States for their World War II efforts.
 Fields of gorgeous tulips surround the bells each spring.
 There are also walking paths and two lion sculptures.

 Pentagon Tour and the 9/11 Memorial

 A walking tour like no other, the Pentagon is home to the United States Department of Defense.
-Tours are filled with glimpses of offices conducting military operations, historical memorabilia, and the chance to view the exact location where American Airlines Flight 77 on 9/11 entered the Pentagon on 9/11.
-The 9/11 memorial outside is remarkable during the day and evening hours, with184 illuminated benches carrying the names of each victim.
+Tours are filled with glimpses of offices conducting military operations, historical memorabilia, and the chance to view the exact location where American Airlines Flight 77 hit the Pentagon on 9/11.
+The 9/11 memorial outside is remarkable during the day and evening hours, with 184 illuminated benches carrying the names of each victim.

 Is your PCS taking you to the Pentagon?
 Take a look at our Pentagon base page as well as What You Need to Know for Your PCS to the Pentagon to start your planning.
-Then, check out PCS Move to Washington, D.C.?
-Here's What to Expect for more helpful details.
+Then, check out our free guide, PCS Move to Washington, DC?
+Here's What to Expect, for more helpful details.

 Twilight Tattoo